cdesterke/gpcr/README.md

 # gpcr
-R package to perform a GPCR network enrichment starting from a human gene list
+R package to perform a GPCR network enrichment starting from a human gene list obtained for example by omics experiment.

 ### package installation